jakobzhao/phaze/README.md

 ##### Slider Bar

 Currently, the user can pick the date range that they want based on the spin boxes above the web map.
 While this is straightforward to use, if the user wants to jump over a large range of data at once, a slider bar may come in handy instead of them having to repeatedly click an arrow or manually type in a date.
 For this, I would recommend noUiSlider, as it provides an easy to use interface that allows the user to pick dates without worrying if they are out of bounds.

+##### MongoDB

+Currently, the data is pipelined from a Google Spreadsheet into a csv file and then through node.js onto the web page.
+This works, but Google Spreadsheet comes with data limits, so as the data becomes extremely large, it could begin to lose integrity.
+MongoDB has much higher data limits than Google Spreadsheet, so an additional step for the data could be to send it from the Google Spreadsheet into MongoDB, then from there directly into node.js and finally onto the webpage.